intel/opencl-intercept-layer/docs/controls.md

 The Intercept Layer for OpenCL Applications will only dump image kernel arguments when the enqueue counter is less than this value, inclusive.

+##### `DumpArgumentsOnSetMinEnqueue` (cl_uint)

+The Intercept Layer for OpenCL Applications will only dump argument values when the enqueue counter is greater than this value, inclusive.

+##### `DumpArgumentsOnSetMaxEnqueue` (cl_uint)

+The Intercept Layer for OpenCL Applications will only dump kernel arguments when the enqueue counter is less than this value, inclusive.

 ### Device Partitioning Controls

 ##### `AutoPartitionAllDevices` (bool)